 The list emanated from schools in the larger Kisii County with over 300 teachers seeking a transfer for various reasons.
 The majority of the requests for transfers were deposited in the months of March-May 2021.

 A number of requests for transfers are still appending with 70 cases withdrawn and 64 cases have been acknowledged by the teachers’ employer.

 With the new emailing system which has been rolled out by the Teachers Service Commission (TSC) teachers across the country now can submit their requests directly to the Commission by writing a mail to their employer.

 Teachers have given a number of reasons for seeking transfer.
-A handful of the teachers are serving as Deputy Principals and Head of Departments, with the bigger majority being classroom teachers.
+A handful of the teachers are serving as Deputy Principals and HoDs, with the bigger majority being classroom teachers.

 Teachers transfer: Overstay in a particular school

 The list contained cases of teachers who have “overstayed” in a particular school.
-In few cases, there are teachers who have stayed in a particular station for 23, 21, 20, 17, 15, and 14 years.
-Other range between 5 to 11 years, with few cases having stayed in a school for only 1 year.
+In a few cases, there are teachers who have stayed in a particular station for 23, 21, 20, 17, 15, and 14 years.
+Others range from 5 to 11 years, with few cases having stayed in a school for only 1 year.

 While the TSC directs that a teacher is liable for a transfer after staying in a station for a period of 5 years, there is no maximum limit to how many years one can serve in a particular school before seeking a transfer.
 But serving for 23 years in one station should be considered too much.

 Most teachers seeking to be transferred due to overstaying in a particular station said that they need a new environment for a fresh start due to station fatigue.

 Ageing, ailing parents